 As with any medical advertising, it’s important to measure your ad performance.
 The metrics you’ll be reviewing depend on the original goal of the specific campaign.
 For example, if you were looking to drive traffic to your website, you will want to monitor link clicks and click-through rate.
 The click-through rate measures the percentage of clicks in comparison to how many people saw the ad.
 If these are low, you may want to try different advertising copy, images, or both.

 If your original goal was to increase your Facebook page likes, then you should monitor how quickly your audience is growing.

 Creating successful Facebook ads for doctors requires more than just placing the ad.
 After some time, you will begin to understand which doctor ads perform well and which do not.
 This is the best way to ensure you’re getting the best return on investment.

 Do you need a deeper dive into the basics of healthcare social media?
-Download the whitepaper “Healthcare social media 101: Getting started with social media marketing for practices” for fundamental social media marketing for healthcare practices.
+Check out our learning session “Social media 101: Attract and engage patients online” for fundamental social media marketing for healthcare practices.